-C.2.1.
-Market risk exposure
+C.2.1 Market risk exposure

-The Company's exposure to market risk arises mainly from interest rate (driving fluctuations in the value of liabilities), inflation and credit risks.
+The Company's exposure to market risk, though not overly significant, arises mainly from interest rate (driving fluctuations in the value of liabilities), inflation and credit spread risks.

 The Company's investment strategy currently confines the scope of investments to cash and high-grade government and corporate bonds, all of which are Euro denominated.
 This reflects the liquidity requirements of the Company and results in limited market risk.